How to Apply for Duty-Free Import under the Advance Authorisation Scheme?

 Exporters may apply for advance licenses according to ad-hoc standards in situations where the standard input/output norms are not applicable to them or their manufacturing process.
 This scheme may be applied by an exporter if there are no SION or other Ad-hoc norms.

 This scheme is open to manufacturer-exporters but not only limited to them.
 Merchant exporters that support manufacturers may be eligible.
 Suppliers to the United Nations, or other aid programs, can also apply if they are named on the contract.
+The efficiency of Duty-Free Import processes can be significantly improved by utilizing AI & ML in ERP software to automate tasks and identify patterns for fraud prevention.
 The payment must be paid in convertible foreign currency.
 In the case of pharma imports, the authorization will be extended only to manufacturer-exporters.

 Manufacturers are exempted from basic customs duties, education cess, and social welfare cess.
 They are also exempted from anti-dumping and countervailing duties, safeguard duties, and education duties.
 The scheme also exempts integrated goods-and-services tax and compensation cess.